Log-concavity of matroid h-vectors and mixed Eulerian numbers: Log concavity statements

 \section{Log concavity statements}

-Here we deduce a strengthening of Dawson's conjecture \cite{Dawson} on the log concavity of the coefficients of $T_M(1,y)$, or equivalently the $h$-vector of the independence complex associated to the dual matroid $M^*$ of $M$, implying \Cref{thm:stronglc}.
-We also deduce the log-concavity of the sequence $[y^\ell]T_{\tau^iM}(1+x,y)$ for fixed $i$, which for $\ell=0$ recovers the log-concavity of the coefficient sequence for the reduced characteristic polynomial $\overline{\chi}_M$.
+Let $M$ be a loopless rank $r+1$ matroid on $\{0,\dots,n\}$.
+In this section we deduce a strengthening of Dawson's conjecture \cite{Dawson} on the log concavity of the coefficients of $T_M(1,y)$, or equivalently by \Cref{fact:Dawsonfact} the $h$-vector of the independence complex of the dual matroid $M^*$.
+We note that since we are working with the $h$-vector of the dual matroid $M^*$, and the $h$-vector of a matroid is insensitive to the presence of coloops, our assumption that $M$ has no loops is made without loss of generality in what follows.